HACKERMEN-ORG/hackermen-deployables/sourcedirectory/README.md

 - Docker and Docker Compose installed
 - Ansible installed (for automated deployment)
-- A domain name with Cloudflare DNS management
+- A domain name with DNS access (Cloudflare recommended for advanced features)
+- Port 80 and 443 available for Let's Encrypt SSL certificate validation
 - Basic knowledge of Docker and reverse proxy concepts

 ## Initial Setup